stackhpc/terraform-kayobe-multinode/README.rst

 hosts the Wazuh manager.
 The Wazuh deployment playbooks will also be triggered automatically to deploy Wazuh agents to the overcloud hosts.

+If `deploy_pulp` is set to true, a local pulp container will be deployed on the seed node.
+This is mandatory for any multinode not running on SMS.
+Pulp can sync a lot of data, so it is recommended that you ensure `seed_disk_size` is greater than 150 when using this option.
+Local pulp deployments require additional configuration, which is detailed below.

 Generate a plan:

 .. code-block:: console